alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 // FetchCurrentPrice runs before Pure is called.
 ```

 A `Func<T>` can also postpone work.
-The difference is the contract expressed by the type: a bare `Func<T>` says only that some code can be invoked later, while `IO<T>` specifically represents a potentially effectful computation, preserves suspension through its composition operations, and names `Run()` as the execution boundary.
-Defining the same conventions directly for `Func<T>` would effectively create an unnamed `IO`-like abstraction.
+The difference is the contract: a bare `Func<T>` only says some code can be invoked later, while `IO<T>` names a potentially effectful suspended computation, preserves suspension through composition, and gives it an explicit `Run()` boundary.

 ## A small `IO<T>`